This is a portability release that adds support for MacOS 10.

 File this defect under “I am an idiot” and release a new patch!

-1.3.8a has one major feature, one minor feature, and one major bugfix.
+=version 1.3.8a= 1.3.8a has one major feature, one minor feature, and one major bugfix.
 The features have been percolating in my head for a while, and I finally stuffed them in when I discovered a new bug.

-The minor feature is that I now support a very limited
+* The minor feature is that I now support a _very_ limited

-subset of sendmail’s -d debugging options.
+subset of `sendmail`'s `-d` debugging options.
 It turns

 out that some modern versions of the worlds least portable